-^[2] An intimate mixture of conifers is allowed but the choice of species must meet the requirements of 'species selection'.
-Up to 10 per cent of the 'other conifer species' area can be Sitka spruce if the applicant can clearly demonstrate that it will provide shelter or other benefit to aid the establishment of main or other conifer species.
+[2] An intimate mixture of conifers is allowed but the choice of species must meet the requirements of 'species selection'.
+With clear justification from the applicant, Sitka spruce can be used to provide shelter as a nurse crop or for other benefits to aid the establishment of main or other conifer species.
+In this instance Sitka spruce can make up to no more than 10 per cent of the species it is providing benefit to.

-^[3] Within the Pinewood zone the requirement for 'other conifer species' in addition to Scots pine may be relaxed, in line with the UK Forestry Standard, if the Scots pine is of a suitable Scottish provenance and planted at a stocking density of 2,500 stems/hectare.
+[3] Within the Pinewood zone the requirement for 'other conifer species' in addition to Scots pine may be relaxed, in line with the UK Forestry Standard, if the Scots pine is of a suitable Scottish provenance and planted at a stocking density of 2,500 stems/hectare.

-^[4] You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
+[4] You must refer to the designed open ground guidance on the general Woodland Creation page to see how designed open ground will apply to your application.
 For example additional open ground, in excess of the specified percentage, may be permissible depending on the specifics of the site, but will not be eligible for grant support.